SEAME-pt/contents-2025/01_SwArchitecture4Automotive/README.md

 By completing this module, you will:

+* Defined proper module requirements using the TSF framework.
 * Successfully integrate hardware (speedometer) with a microcontroller via I²C.
 * Use Eclipse ThreadX RTOS for efficient real-time data processing.
 * Apply standardized communication protocols (COVESA and uProtocol) for structured and reliable data transfer.
 * Develop a responsive and user-friendly instrument cluster UI using the Qt Framework.
+* Ensure a testing infrastructure and unit test coverage report generation.
 * Implement a robust CI/CD pipeline to automate testing and over-the-air updates.
 * Gain practical experience with automotive industry-standard tools and workflows, preparing you for real-world automotive software engineering challenges.